Please note: These offsite programs are optional and require advance registration.

 $60 (includes kosher lunch)

 The Wednesday tour group is limited to 30 participants.
 Cost for Wednesday’s tours and kosher vegetarian lunch is $60.
-Participants will need to be at the first stop of the tour by 10 AM on their own transportation.
+Participants will need to be at the first stop of the tour (Lafayette Park) by 10 AM (finding their own transportation.)
 The day should conclude by around 3 PM.
+The walk is on flat, paved ground.

 * Please note: If you have already registered for the 2023 AJS Conference, please email Melinda Man to add Wednesday's program to your conference registration.